-When someone asks us what the important things in life are, most would say health, family, friends, and work matter the most.
-But then in the practice of our daily routines, we do things that do not go according with what we think or want it to be.
+When someone asks us what the important things in our life are, most of us would say health, family, friends, and work matter the most.
+However, in the practice of our daily routines, we do things that do not go according to what we think or want it to be.

-For example: We say that health is important, but we do not dedicate time to exercising, and/or we continue to consume unhealthy “foods”.
+For example: We say that health is important, but we do not dedicate time to exercising, and/or we continue to consume unhealthy foods.
 We say that family and friends are important to us.
-However, we do not always dedicate the time necessary to preserve, understand, or make the relationship grow.
-In the work environment we often do not dedicate the time needed to renew ourselves and continue learning in order to keep ourselves “up to date”.
+However, we do not always dedicate the time necessary to preserve, understand, or make those relationships grow.
+In the work environment, we often do not dedicate the time needed to renew ourselves and continue learning in order to keep ourselves up to date.

 To end the IT analogy, this habit refers to EXECUTING the designed program.
 It has to be executed based on the priorities we have designed.